nathangavin/nvim_config/README.md

 this is a repository which contains my config file s for neovim.

+TODO: Rewrite entire thing as its no longer accurate

 Neovim v0.9+ is required, as this config setup requires full Lua support, with no vimscript being used.

 # installing neovim